Free Kitchen Hacks eBook

 You can also opt to freeze the cookies for up to a year, but I recommend freezing the unbaked cookie dough instead (more on that below!).

-How to Freeze Cookie Dough For Later
+I Love to Freeze Cookie Dough for Later

 If you want this delicious dough on hand for when those cookie cravings hit, I highly recommend only baking the number of cookies you want in the moment and freezing the rest of the dough for later.